Photo credit: NASA Goddard Space Flight Center

 Let’s finish the conversation.

-Prospect: “That’s reasonable”
+Prospect: “Indeed, that’s reasonable”

 Me: “Finally, before we finish for today, I need your help.
 I assume you do have a fair amount of reporting to do for your boss.
 I also do and, frankly speaking, that’s what I call “the not so funny part of doing business”.
 But I know I will be asked to report on our conversation.
 Could you help me with some information that my boss will ask me for?”